17 Romantic Things to Do St Mary’s County MD: Water Water All Around

-WHY GO: St Mary’s County MD, a “can’t get there from here” section of Southern Maryland, is bound on three sides by water – the Potomac River, Patuxent River, and the Chesapeake Bay.
-Deeply historic, St Mary’s County drew early European settlers: most notably a group of Catholics escaping persecution and execution in Protestant England.
+WHY GO: Things to do in St Mary’s County MD, a “can’t get there from here” section of Southern Maryland that revolve around water.
+Bound on three sides by water – the Potomac River, Patuxent River, and the Chesapeake Bay, St Mary’s County is deeply historic, as it drew early European settlers: most notably a group of Catholics escaping persecution and execution in Protestant England.

 Pulling crab pots, St. Mary's County MD

-This river and bay area of Maryland was also strategic during the War of 1812, when new Americans thwarted a British attempt to make it all the way up the Potomac to burn down the country’s Capital.
+This river and bay area of Maryland was also strategic during the War of 1812, when new Americans thwarted a British attempt to make it all the way up the Patuxent River to burn down the country’s Capital.

 The population boomed in the 1940’s after the Patuxent Naval Air Station (where Navy Test Pilots, some future astronauts, strutted the “Right Stuff”) opened up.
 It still draws high-tech brainiacs to this quiet section of MD.